Dutch pupil strike: Effect

 Secretary of State Van Bijsterveldt made some concessions, easing the demands on the 1040 hour demand by cutting 40 hours of.
 Also a debate had been called and on Wednesday 28 November, but the decision around the 1040-hour demand remained.

 Size of the strike

 The pupil strike was a sizeable strike with thousands of pupils skipping their classes, the size of the strike could be attributed to the use of instant messaging software like MSN.

 Second strike

 Disgruntled with the lack of action by the Dutch state another strike was called for, this time to be held in Amsterdam.
 This turned out to be less of a success as LAKS had hoped for, with only 15'000 of the expected twenty- to fifty-thousands strikers turning up.

 December 2011 strike

-LAKS is asking all students to strike on 21 December because the government wants to shorten the summer holidays and increase the demanded clock hours to 1040 hours, as had happened four years prior.
+LAKS asked all students to strike on 21 December 2011 because the government wanted to shorten the summer holidays and increase the demanded clock hours to 1040 hours, as had happened four years prior.
 LAKS and school pupils are against these plans because the government is going for quantity instead of quality.